lucas-ferracioli/JavaPopRepos/README.md

 ## DESIGN PATTERN:
 This project was designed with a custom MVP (Model View Presenter), including: Coordinator, Repository and View Model (to manage data).

+## TESTS
+This project has 86% of test coverage.
+You must run the tests on `iPhone 8` simulator.